Assault Attorney Clearwater

-If you are facing assault charges, you likely know it is a very serious legal matter which could lead to severe consequences.
-At Tinny, Meyer & Piccarreto, P.A., our Clearwater criminal defense attorneys take accusations and arrests of violent crimes very seriously.
+If you are facing assault charges, you likely know it is a very serious legal matter that could lead to severe consequences.
+At Tinny, Meyer & Piccarreto, P.A., our Clearwater assault attorneys take accusations and arrests of violent crimes very seriously.
 We have 35 years of combined experience defending individuals like yourself against all types of crimes, always protecting our clients' rights.
-Our legal team investigates every case we take on thoroughly and fights aggressively for your freedom.
+Our legal team thoroughly investigates every case we take on and fights aggressively for your freedom.

 Defending Against Violent Crime Charges in Clearwater

-We defend clients against a number of assault charges, such as:
+We defend clients against several assault charges, such as:

 - Simple assault